 26 Writing Prompts About Yourself

 Here is a list of writing prompts for people of all ages that are fun and focused and all about yourself.
-Use them to write a story of your life, a personal essay or just some random journal entries.
+Use this list of things to write about yourself to write a story of your life, a personal essay, or just some random journal entries.
 However you choose, just get to it and use these prompts today (and be sure to have fun doing so).

 - What is something you are good at doing?